CondeNast/recipe_plugin/plugin/readme.txt

 If you're familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you will quickly note that the ZipList Recipe Plugin is an extension of this plugin.
 Among the new features added by ZipList are:

-**NEW: Works with WordPress 3.5:** Updated for full compatibility with WordPress 3.5.
+**Works with WordPress 3.5:** Updated for full compatibility with WordPress 3.5.

 **Bold and Asterisk Styling:** Add bold or italicized styling to words or phrases within the Ingredients, Instructions, Summary and Notes sections.